forkerer/MTA-BinaryDataTools/README.md

     BinaryWriter:WriteString( num ) --Writes null terminated string into stream
 ```

-# All functions availible for BinaryReader:
+# All functions available for BinaryReader:
 ```lua
     BinaryReader( string/file ) --Creates new instance of BinaryReader, that will read from given string/file.
 I will call this given string/file *stream* in further comments